borb43/Hypernova/README.md

     - 4 Lunar packs, containing **Moon** cards
     - 4 Erratic packs, containing **random** cards
 - 2 Sleeves (Crossmod with [CardSleeves](https://github.com/larswijn/CardSleeves/releases/latest))

+# Known issues
+## Crash along the lines of "attempt to compare number with table"
+This is an incompatibility crash with the Talisman mod.
+Uninstall it if possible, otherwise replace it with [Amulet](https://github.com/frostice482/amulet/releases/tag/3.4.1), which has the exact same functionality without this crash.

+Do note that Amulet is incompatible with the Multiplayer mod.